ibm-cloud-docs/codeengine/plan-repo.md

 # Code repositories
 {: #code-repositories}

 Code repositories, such as GitHub, store your source code that you can build into images.
-If your code reponsitory is public, you do not need to do anything else, simply provide the URL when you create your build image.
-However, if you code repository is private, you must create access.
+If your code repository is public, you do not need to do anything else, simply provide the URL using the HTTPS protocol when you create your image build.
+However, if your code repository is private, you must create access.
 {: shortdesc}

 ## Create code repository access